Vainnor/rcli-task/README.md

 ## Data Storage

-`rcli-task` stores its data in JSON files located in the directory where you run the commands:
+`rcli-task` stores its data in JSON files located in the user's home directory:

 *   `tasks.json`: Contains your active tasks.
 *   `archive.json`: Contains your completed and archived tasks.